NelsonMinar/vector-river-map/README.md

 quality and interactivity.
 Most slippy maps are raster maps, essentially a mosaïc of PNG or JPG images.
 But a lot of geographic data is intrinsically vector oriented, lines and polygons.
 Pre-rendering geodata into raster image tiles is a common approach.
-But serving data as vector tiles that are rendered in the user's browser can result in maps that are faster, smaller, and more flexible.
+But serving data as vectors that are then rendered in the user's browser can result in maps that are faster, smaller, and more flexible.

 Vector tiles are starting to catch on in proprietary applications; for